masolimano/maneage/README.md

 Copyright information
 ---------------------

-This file and `.file-metadata' (a binary file, used by Metastore to store file dates when doing Git checkouts) are part of the reproducible paper template (https://gitlab.com/makhlaghi/reproducible-paper) and share the same copyright notice (at the start of this file) and license notice
+This file and `.file-metadata` (a binary file, used by Metastore to store file dates when doing Git checkouts) are part of the reproducible paper template (https://gitlab.com/makhlaghi/reproducible-paper) and share the same copyright notice (at the start of this file) and license notice